Teaching character traits is one of my favorite things! There are so many different ways to approach it, and it’s fun to get creative.

 Grace is a kiddo who loves stories!
 When the teacher announces the class is putting on a play of Peter Pan, she is eager to audition for the lead role.
 Other kids are quick to point out that she’s not a girl, and she’s black, so she can’t!
 Grace’s Nana reminds Grace that she can do anything she puts her mind to!
 Grace decides to go for it, and puts her all into the audition.

 This story focuses on Mean Jean, who rules the playground, and a new girl named Katie Sue.
-Katie Sue isn’t afraid of Mean Jean, and plays what she wants to play at recess.
+Katie Sue isn’t afraid of Mean Jean and plays what she wants to play at recess.
 She even asks Mean Jean to play with her, which all the other kids have always been too scared to do.
 Everyone is amazed at her transformation!
 This story is a good reminder that sometimes standing up to bullies is the best way to beat them, AND that sometimes what a “bully” really needs is someone to give them a chance.

 Curtis is dying for a pet, a soft furry pet to sleep in bed with him, or an energetic pet that would run around and catch.
 Imagine his disappointment when he gets Norman, a goldfish, instead!
 When he gets the chance, will Curtis trade Norman in for a “good pet,” or will he start to recognize all of Norman’s good qualities?

 This touching story is about a young Native American boy who is blind.
 One night, he asks his grandfather to once again share the story of the boy’s life, which is represented by knots on a rope.
-Through Grandfather’s story, we learn that the boy was born blind, and all of the obstacles that he has overcome in his life so far.
+Through Grandfather’s story, we learn that the boy was born blind and all the obstacles that he has overcome in his life so far.
 Each time they talk about this story, another knot is added to the rope, symbolizing the passage of time and the boy’s growing confidence.

 Brian, who thinks of himself as the invisible boy, never gets much attention from the other kids at school.
 When a new student, Justin, arrives Max makes him feel welcome and included.
 When the two team up to work on a project together for school, Max finally gets the attention he’s been hoping for.
 This is a great book to highlight the importance of including everyone, especially the quieter students whose needs tend to get overlooked.

+This story is based on the author, Patricia Polacco’s life!
 In a classic case of sibling rivalry, Patricia’s brother, Richard can do everything better than she can!
 One night Patricia sees a shooting star and wishes for there to be something that she can do better than Richard.
 Will she get her wish?
 Any student with a younger or older sibling will identify with this story.

 Are you working on Character Traits with your class?
 Need some more ideas?
 I’ve got you covered!